2026-06-03

 This section models non-portfolio income sources you expect during retirement.
 Common examples include part-time work, annuities, a business sale, inheritances, and other cash inflows.

-item. - Add Income opens the edit dialog.
+Add Income opens the edit dialog.

 Figure 19: Additional Income edit dialog